शुक्रवार, 13 जनवरी 2023

 Michelangelo was a contemporary of Leonardo and Raphael.
 Like Leonardo he was a Florentine and a versatile genius.
 He rose to prominence as a celebrated sculptor but by no means less great in other fields such as painting, architecture, engineering, and poetry.

-The Sistine Chapel: Pope Julius II preferred this great artist to Raphael to paint the curved ceiling of the Sistine Chapel at the papal palace at the Vatican.
+Sistine Chapel ceiling: Pope Julius II preferred this great artist to Raphael to paint the curved ceiling of the Sistine Chapel at the papal palace at the Vatican.
 The fresco on the ceiling, when completed after four years of hard work, unfolded the biblical drama of the story of God, creation of man, the great prophets and the flood.
 At any rate it was the most superhuman and marvellous work ever accomplished by a single artist.
 Michelangelo executed another fresco, the Last Judgment which may be considered another immortal work.

 The Fall of Man: Michelangelo's The Fall of Man depicts together in one scene the biblical story of Adam and Eve's temptation and their punishment.
 Centered in the composition is a fig tree, representing the tree of knowledge.